Charles M. Braga Jr. Memorial Bridge

 The Charles M. Braga Jr. Memorial Bridge, also known as the Braga Bridge, or simply, The Braga, is a through truss bridge that carries Interstate 195 over the Taunton River between the town of Somerset and the city of Fall River, near the mouth of the Quequechan River at the confluence with Mount Hope Bay.
-At just over a mile long, The Braga Bridge spans 1.25 mi and is one of the longest bridges in Massachusetts.
+The Braga Bridge spans 1.25 mi and is one of the longest bridges in Massachusetts.
 Opened to traffic on April 15, 1966, it provides an important link between Providence, Rhode Island, Fall River, New Bedford, and Cape Cod.